 Before you start the cocktail, you will need to make homemade ginger syrup.
 Let it cool before using in the cocktail, so it doesn’t warm the drink or melt the ice.

 Whether in a jar or shaker, add ice and then pour in the gin, ginger simple syrup, cranberry juice, and orange juice.
-If shaking, shake it up, then strain into a glass and top with ginger beer, ginger ale, or club soda.
+If shaking, shake it up, then strain it into a glass and top with ginger beer, ginger ale, or club soda.
 You don’t want to shake it with the carbonated beverages, because it will likely “explode”.

 If you’re stirring, go ahead and add in the fizzy beverage before straining into your glass.